ziqian98/ziqian98.github.io/_pages/about.md

 <hr>

 I am a research software engineer in Oracle Health and AI.
+I received my Master's degree in Computer Science from Carnegie Mellon University, advised by Prof. [Teruko Mitamura](https://www.cs.cmu.edu/~teruko/).

+In my previous experiences, I have a diverse academic and industrial background, including Multimodal AI, Model Compression & Efficient ML, Graph Neural Networks, Computer Vision, Natural Language Processing, AI for Healthcare, Data Augmentation, Large-Scale ML, Speech & Audio, and solid software engineering experiences in algorithm design, data structures, problem-solving, and complexity.
+I’m also active in academics and have served as a reviewer for many top-tier AI/ML conferences, like ICLR, ACL, NeurIPS, etc.

-I received my master degree in Computer Science from Carnegie Mellon University, advised by Prof [Teruko Mitamura](https://www.cs.cmu.edu/~teruko/) I have been contemplating how machines can transcend their computational limitations to comprehend human intelligence.
+I have been contemplating how machines can transcend their computational limitations to comprehend human intelligence.
 My aim is to create computationally efficient machine learning and deep learning models and algorithms, establishing the computational foundations that will enable computers to analyze, recognize, and predict subtle human communicative behaviors in social interactions.

 # Research Interests